d-rivera-c-zz/boi-ai/README.md

 # TODOs

+0. Do the `TODOs` marked in code
+1. Add logger to output more details about everything (for now forcefully using sysout
-1. Add mvn for dependencies, or use ant(?)
+2. Add mvn for dependencies, or use ant(?)
-2. Add GUI to select P-R-A
+3. Add GUI to select P-R-A
-3. Implement tests
+4. Implement tests
+5. Implement linters?
-4. Implement Template pattern instead of making classes abstract? https://en.wikipedia.org/wiki/Template_method_pattern
+6. Implement Template pattern instead of making classes abstract? https://en.wikipedia.org/wiki/Template_method_pattern